Judith (novel)

-Judith is the third in a series of historical novels set in late eighteenth-century England written by the Irish-based author Brian Cleeve.
+Judith is the third in a series of historical novels set in late 18th-century England written by the Ireland-based author Brian Cleeve.
 Like its predecessors, Judith features as its protagonist a young independent-minded woman who tries to make her way in a largely inhospitable and sometimes terrifying world.
-It was among Cleeve's most financially successful novels, especially in the United States.
+First published in 1978, it was among Cleeve's most financially successful novels, especially in the United States.

 Plot summary

 It is 1799 and eighteen-year-old Judith Mortimer lives with her widowed father, Jonathan, on their 400 acre farm in Essex.
 Jonathan Mortimer has devoted his adult life, and most of his money, to writing and publishing lengthy treatises on various subjects close to his heart.
 None has found favour with the reading public and, consequently, he and his daughter are close to penury.
 Several years earlier, Mortimer suffered a stroke and is confined to bed where he works on his latest project, A Treatise on Just Government.

 Meanwhile, his increasingly desperate daughter tries to find ways to keep the small household, including two servants, financially viable.
 She has entered into an agreement with a band of local smugglers to allow them use the farm's outhouses to store their merchandise.
 In return, the smugglers pay her ten to fifteen guineas each time they use the farm for their illegal purposes.